joelouthan/theologic.us/content/posts/confession-1689/1689-1-v-the-inward-work-of-Holy-Spirit-concerning-scripture.md

 >2 Corinthians 2:15-16 (CSB) For to God we are the fragrance of Christ among those who are being saved and among those who are perishing.
 16 To some we are an aroma of death leading to death, but to others, an aroma of life leading to life.
 Who is adequate for these things?

-### We may be moved and induced by the testimony of the Church to an high and reverent esteem of the holy Scripture; and the heavenliness of the matter, the efficacy of the doctrine...
+### We may be moved and induced by the testimony of the church of God to an high and reverent esteem of the Holy Scriptures; and the heavenliness of the matter, the efficacy of the doctrine

 Wherever we might be in our theology and doctrine and the sheer academic study of the Scriptures, we stand on the giants of the faith before us.
 That is the church of Christ before us.
 Going back to the Christ and his ministry and then going back further to the work of Moses, we know nothing outside the testimony of the Church.
 All the pastors, all the Apostles, all the Prophets, the Kings, the Priests under the sovereign grace of Christ, who is the head of the church.

 We get to know or discover nothing new outside all of our brothers and sisters before us have done.

-### ... the majesty of the style, the consent of all the parts, the scope of the whole (which is to give all glory to God), the full discovery it makes of the only way of man’s salvation
+### the majesty of the style, the consent of all the parts, the scope of the whole (which is to give all glory to God), the full discovery it makes of the only way of man's salvation

 Throw your best arguments and pushbacks against the Bible.
 Let us say you don't believe it is supernatural, it is not from God because there is no God.
 One thing that cannot be denied is the Bible has withstood the test of time.